KevinXuxuxu/ipchecker/README.md

 - Automatic launch of clients on portable machines.

 - Maintainer of host file which should update host file according to server.

+- Security issues.

+___Warning: For now the software is just a prototype without any security measure.
+Use it on your own risk!___